hanuniv/hanuniv.github.io/quotes_jokes.md

 > Not even the best plan survives the first shot.

-> When you jump, you are already focused towards the next obstacle and when you roll on a landing, you have the energy and they dynamics to keep going right away.
+> When you jump, you are already focused towards the next obstacle and when you roll on a landing, you have the energy and the dynamics to keep going right away.
 And it is those dynamics that prevent you from getting hurt and have impacts on your body.  --- David Belle